jroberge33/portfolio/README.md

 #### **Question**: Can we use NLP to discern trends, predominant sentiment, and political biases in various LLMs by analyzing AI-generated output for a controlled set of queries, and does the style and bias of the given query affect the model's output?

 #### **Method**:
-- Simulate AI-generated responses for 6 different AI models, including Grok, DeepSeek, Claude, ChatGPT, Perplexity, and Gemini
+- Simulate AI-generated responses for 6 different AI models, including Grok, DeepSeek, Claude, ChatGPT, Perplexity, and Gemini for numerous cases
+-     a conservatively slanted response on a political question
+-     asas
 - Develop `NLP` text analysis `class`  ComparativeTextAnalysis to ensure modularity and possible application to alternate corpuses
+- Analyze response complexity for each LLM output using `Flesch Grade Level` as a complexity gauge
 - Produce sentiment comparisons, word length average charts, and word frequency `sankey` diagrams

 #### **Analysis**: